-5 Ways to Make Christmas Morning Even More Special
+8 Ways to Make Christmas Morning Even More Special

-And when they grow up, your kids will carry them on to their own families!
-Adopt some of these clever ideas this year to help your kids (and yourself) enjoy the magical day even more.
+And when they grow up, your kids may even carry on these traditions with their own families!
+Adopt some of these clever ideas this year to help your kids (and yourself) enjoy the day even more.

 1. Wear Christmas Pajamas

-There's nothing cozier than a soft pair of brand new pajamas.
-Give your family members a fresh set of winter pjs to snuggle into on Christmas Eve.
+There's nothing cozier than a soft pair of brand-new pajamas.
+Give your family members a fresh set of winter PJs to snuggle into on Christmas Eve.
 Have the guys and gals match, or find a unisex outfit for everyone.
 The gang will feel even more festive come Christmas morning when they're dressed for the occasion.

-2. Embellish the Magic of Santa
+2. Look for Signs of Santa

-Place a note from Mr. Claus next to a handmade Christmas plate telling your little ones how good they were this year.
-Leave footprints near the chimney or tree by setting a boot on the ground and sprinkling flour around the edges.
-Or, wrap the outside of their bedroom doors with wrapping paper or streamers, telling them that Santa did it so they'd stay in their rooms while he delivered presents.
+Place a note from Mr. Claus next to a handmade Christmas plate telling your little ones how good they were this year, and leave footprints near the chimney or tree by setting a boot on the ground and sprinkling flour around the edges.
+Or, wrap the outside of their bedroom doors with wrapping paper or streamers, telling them that Santa did it so they'd stay in their rooms while he wrapped and delivered presents.
 They'll love tearing through the door to reach their gifts.

 3. Create a Gift Scavenger Hunt

-4. Give a New Ornament Every Year
+4. Give (or Make) a New Ornament

 Commemorate each year by giving your kids a new ornament to hang on the tree on Christmas morning.
 Write the year on the ornament to mark its memory in time.
 You'll love pulling the unique ornaments out year after year and remembering past Christmases.
 Or make it a tradition to create an ornament each year on Christmas morning.
 Once you've eaten breakfast and opened all the presents, organize an ornament craft for the little ones (this sentimental handprint ornament is one of our favorites) to help them pass the time until Christmas dinner.

 5. Make a Festive Breakfast